Muon in Associative Memory Learning: Training Dynamics and Scaling Laws: Experiments

 \subsection{Numerical simulations}

-\paragraph{Settings.} We conduct numerical simulations of linear softmax associative memory model.
-We compare the performance of four optimizers: GD, Muon, TRA-SignGD, and SignGD.
+\paragraph{Settings.} We conduct numerical simulations of the linear softmax associative memory model.
+To verify the dynamics predicted by our theory, we compare the performance of five optimizers: GD, Muon, TRA-SignGD, and SignGD, AdamW ($\beta_1=0.9$, $\beta_2=0.999$, weight decay = $0.01$).
 We consider the following problem setting: $K=100$, $M=C=10$, the total steps $T=50$, the base learning rate $\eta = 0.75$, and the noise level $\alpha = 0.1$.
-To measure the imbalanced learning, we define the maximal probability gap as $\Delta_t = \max_{j\in[K]} \widehat{p}_{j\mid j}(\bW_t) - \min_{j\in[K]} \widehat{p}_{j\mid j}(\bW_t)$.
-Due to the slow convergence of GD, we additionally employ a larger learning rate of 25$\eta$, allowing for a meaningful visual comparison of the imbalanced learning within the same timeframe.
-See more details in Appendix~\ref{appendix: numerical}.

-\paragraph{Results.} The results are presented in Figures~\ref{fig: linear_loss} and \ref{fig: linear_gap}.
+To quantify imbalance, we define the maximal probability gap as $\Delta_t = \max_{j\in[K]} \widehat{p}_{j\mid j}(\bW_t) - \min_{j\in[K]} \widehat{p}_{j\mid j}(\bW_t)$.
+Due to the slow convergence of GD, we additionally employ a larger learning rate of 25$\eta$ when measuring the disparity, allowing for a meaningful visual comparison of the imbalanced learning within the same timeframe.
+See more details in Appendix~\ref{appendix: numerical}. \paragraph{Results.} The results are presented in Figures~\ref{fig: linear_loss} and~\ref{fig: linear_gap}.
 Evidently, Muon outperforms GD by effectively mitigating imbalanced learning.
-Notably, TRA-SignGD exhibits a loss trajectory nearly identical to that of Muon scaled by a factor of 2 in learning rate (Theorem~\ref{thm: results_of_TRA_SignGD}), whereas the naive SignGD fails to capture low-frequency knowledge.
+Notably, TRA-SignGD exhibits a loss trajectory nearly identical to that of Muon scaled by a factor of 2 in learning rate (Theorem~\ref{thm: results_of_TRA_SignGD}), whereas vanilla SignGD fails to capture low-frequency knowledge, resulting in a higher probability gap and larger oscillations as analyzed in Section~\ref{sec:naive_signGD}.
+As for AdamW, it exhibits pronounced oscillations in its loss trajectory and large nonsystematic fluctuations in the maximal probability gap, suggesting that it does not achieve balanced learning across groups.

-\subsection{Synthetic Imbalanced classification}
+\subsection{Synthetic imbalanced classification}